 Sticks can splinter, allowing shards of wood to penetrate tissue anywhere from the mouth through the entire intestinal tract.
 Possible consequences include internal bleeding and infection.

 The numbers I used above came from a display I saw at a pet supply store.
 The display didn’t list a source for the info, and store personnel didn’t know where it came from, but I’m using it, unverified, because the numbers don’t really matter; the issues do.

 Periodontal Disease Isn't Normal, But It Seems To Be The Norm

 For decades the American Veterinary Dental Society (AVDS) and the American Veterinary Medical Association (AVMA) have said that 80% of dogs and 70% of cats have periodontal disease by age three.

 Despite the fact that, in most households, pets are given full family-member status and receive a high level of health care, that statistic hasn’t changed.

 While more and more of us are employing a regular home dental regimen for our pets, apparently not enough of us are.

 What Pet Dental Health Month Means To You

-Of course, anytime is the right time to talk to your vet about your pet’s dental health, but during National Pet Dental Health Month some vet clinics offer discounts on cleanings, or maybe a free dental exam conducted by a vet tech who has been trained to identify various warning signs.
+Of course, anytime is the right time to talk to your vet about your pet’s dental health, but during the month of February each year, National Pet Dental Health Month, some vet clinics offer discounts on cleanings, or maybe a free dental exam conducted by a vet tech who has been trained to identify various warning signs.